The Buyer Readiness Gap: Why Talking to a Realtor® Comes Before Touring Homes

 Step 3: Homework Comes Before House Tours

-Before touring, buyers should get informed and prepared.
+Before touring, buyers should get informed and prepared, using independent tools to evaluate what matters to them:

 Step 4: Organizing Everything With the Home Buyer's Rough Draft